SARS-CoV-2 in pets

 Additional evidence that pets appear to be only rarely infected with SARS-CoV-2 under natural conditions comes from two commercial laboratories in the United States, which in April 2020 announced the availability of a reverse transcriptase polymerase chain reaction (RT-PCR) test for SARS-CoV-2 in domestic animals, including cats and dogs.
 During development and validation of these tests, each laboratory assessed thousands of specimens from dogs and cats for the COVID-19 virus without obtaining any positive results.
 Those specimens came from pets located in the United States, South Korea, Canada, and Europe, including regions that were concurrently experiencing a high number of human COVID-19 cases.
 While this is encouraging, the specimens tested were originally submitted for PCR analysis of more common pathogens that cause respiratory disease in dogs and cats and, as such, per-case information as to whether these pets had contact with suspected or confirmed COVID-19 positive people is not available.

 The first reports of positive pets in the United States came on April 22 when the CDC and National Veterinary Services Laboratories (NVSL) reported that two cats in New York state were confirmed to be infected with SARS-CoV-2.
 Both cats had signs of mild respiratory illness and were expected to make a full recovery.
 The owner of one of these cats was confirmed to have had COVID-19; a second cat living in this same household tested negative for the virus.
 The second positive cat was an indoor-outdoor cat whose owner had no symptoms of COVID-19 and was never tested.
 However, it lived in an area with a high number of human COVID-19 cases.
 It was presumed that that this cat was infected by either its owner, who was asymptomatically infected with SARS-CoV-2, or by another infected person in the neighborhood.
-As of May 21, these are the only two positive pets confirmed to be infected in the United States.
+A case report describing clinical signs and progression in these two cats and diagnostic tests completed was published in the June 8, 2020 issue of the Morbidity and Mortality Weekly Report.
+Until June 1, these are the only two positive pets confirmed to be infected in the United States.

 An in-depth summary of these and other reported cases of naturally occurring SARS-CoV-2 infection in animals is available for those who wish to learn more.
 It will be updated regularly, so we encourage you to check back often.